Under Desk Treadmill Base Comparison Reviews

 In the market almost as long as the venerable Steelcase Walkstation, but at a fraction of the cost, the TreadDesk earns one of the lowest experts’ rating of any office treadmill unit.
 Lacking side rails for mounting and dismounting from the treadmill, and any verifiable government certification (though it is advertised as being certified), we dis-recommend this unit based first and foremost on safety concerns.
 There’s been enough history with this unit on the market to also see plenty of validation for our experts’ view of this product from users who purchased a TreadDesk and posted poor user reviews on this site and other sites, with positive reviews being few and far between.

-Unlike the two other contenders in this Low Duty class there are no qualified recommendations we can make for the TreadDesk.
+Unlike the two other contenders in this Low Duty class, there are no qualified recommendations we can make for the TreadDesk.
 Read our full review of the TreadDesk for all the details from our lab testing of this product.
-[Editor’s Note: While they are still selling their original TreadDesk standalone base, it now appears that the company is offering only the LifeSpan TR1200-DT3 with their integrated treadmill desk bundles – they’re also selling the standalone TR1200 for $4 less than LifeSpan sells it directly on their website ($999).]
+[Editor’s Note: The company website treaddesk.com is now defunct along with the brand’s Facebook page.]

 Considering an integrated treadmill desk?

 You can go the DIY route by combining any of the above standalone walking treadmill bases with the desk of your choice, but some people opt to purchase a combined system that, at least in theory, should work the best.
 Learn about which ones meet the challenge, and which ones don’t, by reading our comprehensive Integrated Treadmill Desk Reviews.